 While the demands of residency can be intense at times, residents are always pleasantly surprised to discover that life does not need to stop during their training.
-There is ample opportunity to balance work and play.
 Throughout the year there are numerous social activities for house staff, as well as their spouses, family and friends.
-These include attending New York Yankees games, Knicks games, karaoke and bowling nights and the Annual House Staff Follies.
-In addition, there is an annual mixed tape competition for music lovers and "Switch" Parties almost every block
+These include attending New York Yankees games, Knicks games, karaoke and bowling nights, "Switch" Parties at the end of each block and the Annual House Staff Follies.

 Housestaff Council: The Department of Medicine Housestaff Council is a peer elected body composed of house officers that serve as advocates for the residents.
 The council meets on a monthly basis to discuss resident related issues regarding work environment, education and morale.
-The Housestaff Council collaborates with the Program Directions, the Administration and Chief Residents on numerous projects throughout the year.
-In addition, the Housestaff Council assists and organizes social events including happy hours, the intern party bus and orientation events for incoming residents.
+The Housestaff Council collaborates with the Program Director, the Administration and the Chief Residents on numerous projects throughout the year.
+In addition, the Housestaff Council assists and organizes social events including happy hours and orientation events for incoming residents.
 The Department of Medicine Housestaff Council sends representatives to the inter-departmental housestaff council to discuss hospital-wide concerns.

 Incoming Residents are eligible to apply for Mount Sinai housing.
 Housing offers are based on a Lottery System in which applications are divided into three (3) categories: Incoming Families, Incoming Couples and Incoming Singles.
 Each application will receive a randomly assigned number.
 Housing offers will begin with application #1 and will proceed down the list.
 In an effort to accommodate housing preferences, each appli¬cant must indicate their Top Ten (10) housing choices.
 Each applicant will receive a housing offer based on their randomly assigned lottery number and top ten choices.